At BHP we support our people to grow, learn, develop their skills and reach their potential.

 With a global portfolio of operations, we offer a diverse and inclusive environment with extraordinary career opportunities.
 Our strategy is to focus on creating a safe work environment where our employees feel strongly connected to our values and objectives, and where the capability of our people is key to our success.

-This role is only open to Aboriginal or Torres Strait Islander applicants.
+- Identify as Aboriginal or Torres Strait Islander